rxdhikx/AI-Risk_Classification-From-Financial-Documents/README.md

 extracting_risk_factors.py - code to extract the relevant content from files (risk factor section)

+word_list_AI.py - contains the keywords related to AI

 Literature_Review - literature review of some relevant papers on risk factor extraction and categorization